globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 Data Security Matrix
 ====================
-This section highlights the data that is handled by GlobaLeaks and how different protection schemes are applied to GlobaLeaks handled data.
+This section highlights the data handled by GlobaLeaks and the protection schemes applied to it.

-The following information types are the one involved within GlobaLeaks:
+The following information types are involved in GlobaLeaks:

 .. csv-table::
    :header: "Information type", "Description"

-   "Questionnaire answers", "The data associated with a submission such as the filled forms and selectors provided by the Whistleblower."
+   "Questionnaire answers", "Data associated with a submission, including the filled forms and options selected by the Whistleblower."
-   "Submission attachments", "The files associated with a submission."
+   "Submission attachments", "Files associated with a submission."
-   "Platform configuration", "The data for the configuration and customization of the platform."
+   "Platform configuration", "Data for configuring and customizing the platform."
-   "Software files", "All the files that the software requires to work, including configuration defaults."
+   "Software files", "All files required for the software to function, including default configurations."
-   "Email notifications", "Data sent to notify recipients of a new report via email"
+   "Email notifications", "Data sent to notify recipients of new reports via email."

-Below a matrix showing different security measures applied on data.
+Below is a matrix showing the different security measures applied to data.

 .. csv-table::
    :header: "Information type", "Encryption", "Filters", "Sanitization"

-   "Questionnaire answers", "Encrypted on the database with per-user / per-submissions keys", "Keyword filters", "Antispam, Anti XSS"
+   "Questionnaire answers", "Encrypted in the database with per-user/per-submission keys", "Keyword filters", "Antispam, Anti-XSS"
-   "Submission attachments", "Encrypted on the filesystem with per-user / per/submissions keys", "Extension blocking, Antivirus", "N/A"
+   "Submission attachments", "Encrypted on the filesystem with per-user/per-submission keys", "Extension blocking, Antivirus", "N/A"
-   "Email notifications", "Encrypted with PGP when recipients keys are available", "Antispam to prevent flooding", "N/A"
+   "Email notifications", "Encrypted with PGP when recipient keys are available", "Antispam to prevent flooding", "N/A"

 Threats to Anonymity and Confidentiality
 ========================================
-In this section we highlight several threats that require specific explanation.
+This section highlights various threats that require specific consideration.

 Browser History and Cache
 -------------------------
-GlobaLeaks tries to avoid, by using properly crafted HTTP headers and other techniques, leaking information into any user's browser history or cache.
-This privacy feature cannot guarantee the safety of the user against a forensics analysis of their browser cache and/or history, but it is provided as an additional safety measure.
+GlobaLeaks uses crafted HTTP headers and other techniques to minimize leaking information into a user’s browser history or cache.
+While this privacy feature enhances safety, it cannot guarantee protection against forensic analysis of browser cache and history but serves as an additional safety measure.

 Metadata
 --------
-Every file can contain metadata related to the author or the whistleblower.
-The cleanup of metadata of submitted files is a particular topic that attempts to protect an “unaware” whistleblower from including information in a document that may put their anonymity at risk.
-In the context of GlobaLeaks, by default no automatic metadata cleanup is implemented because metadata is considered fundamental part of the original evidence that shall be preserved and not invalidated.
-For this reason metadata cleanup is an optional operation that could be suggested to Whistleblowers or operated by Recipients when sharing the document with other persons.
-When sharing files to external third parties Recipients are invited to print the document and provide a hard copy.
-This process is helpful to ensure that recipients only share what they see without risking to share sensitive information contained in the metadata of the files of which they may not be aware of.
-To get to know more about metadata and the best practices on redacting metadata from digital files we recommend reading the article `Everything you wanted to know about media metadata, but were afraid to ask <https://freedom.press/training/everything-you-wanted-know-about-media-metadata-were-afraid-ask/>`_ by Harlo Holmes.
-A valuable tool supporting these advanced procedures is the `Metadata Anonymization Toolkit <https://0xacab.org/jvoisin/mat2>`_
+Files may contain metadata related to the author or whistleblower.
+Cleaning metadata from submitted files helps protect an "unaware" whistleblower from inadvertently including information that may compromise their anonymity.
+GlobaLeaks does not automatically clean metadata by default, as metadata is considered a fundamental part of the original evidence that should be preserved.
+Metadata cleanup is an optional step that may be suggested to Whistleblowers or performed by Recipients when sharing documents with others.
+When sharing files with external parties, Recipients are advised to print the document and provide a hard copy to ensure that only visible information is shared, avoiding the risk of sharing sensitive metadata.
+For more on metadata and redacting digital files, see the article `Everything you wanted to know about media metadata, but were afraid to ask <https://freedom.press/training/everything-you-wanted-know-about-media-metadata-were-afraid-ask/>`_ by Harlo Holmes.
+A useful tool for these procedures is the `Metadata Anonymization Toolkit <https://0xacab.org/jvoisin/mat2>`_.

 Malware and Trojans
 -------------------
-GlobaLeaks could not prevent an attacker to use the platform maliciously trying to target recipients users with malware and trojans in general.
-Considering this and in order to be less vulnerable to risks of data exfiltration perpretrated with trojans, Recipients should always implement proper operation security by possibly using a laptop dedicated to reports visualization and open file attachments on computers disconnected from the network and other sensible information.
-Wherever possible in their operation they should adopt specialized secure operation systems like `QubesOS <https://www.qubes-os.org/>`_ or `Tails <https://tails.boum.org/>`_ or and at least run an up-to-date Anti-Virus software.
+GlobaLeaks cannot prevent an attacker from using the platform maliciously to target recipients with malware or trojans.
+To mitigate risks of data exfiltration through trojans, Recipients should implement proper operational security by using dedicated laptops for report viewing and opening file attachments on offline computers.
+Wherever possible, they should use specialized secure operating systems like `QubesOS <https://www.qubes-os.org/>`_ or `Tails <https://tails.boum.org/>`_ and ensure up-to-date antivirus software is running.

 Network and Reverse Proxies
 ---------------------------
-GlobaLeaks is intended to be used by end users with a direct Tor or TLS connection from the browser of the user to the application backend.
-Any use of Network and Reverse Proxies in front of the application is discouraged; those appliances could significatively interfere with the application and lower its security vanishing any confidentility and anonimity measure implemented within GlobaLeaks.
+GlobaLeaks is designed for use with direct Tor or TLS connections from the user’s browser to the application backend.
+The use of Network and Reverse Proxies in front of the application is discouraged as they can interfere with the application and compromise confidentiality and anonymity measures implemented in GlobaLeaks.

 Data Stored Outside the Platform
 --------------------------------
-GlobaLeaks does not provide any kind of security for data that is stored outside the GlobaLeaks system.
-Is responsibility of Recipients to protect the data they download from the platform on their personal computer or that they share with other persons with external usb drives.
-The operatin system used or the pen drive adoptet should offer encryption and guarantee that in case of device loss or stealing no one could access the data therein contained.
+GlobaLeaks does not provide security for data stored outside the GlobaLeaks system.
+It is the responsibility of Recipients to protect data downloaded from the platform or shared via external USB drives.
+The operating system used or the USB drive should offer encryption to ensure that, in case of device loss or theft, the data remains inaccessible.

 Environmental Factors
 ---------------------
-GlobaLeaks does not protect against environmental factors related to actors' physical locations and/or their social relationships.
-For example if a user has a video bug installed in their house to monitor all their activity, GlobaLeaks cannot protect them.
-Likewise, if a whistleblower, who is supposed to be anonymous, tells their story to friends or coworkers, GlobaLeaks cannot protect them.
+GlobaLeaks does not protect against environmental factors related to users' physical locations or social relationships.
+For example, if a user has a surveillance device in their home, GlobaLeaks cannot provide protection.
+Similarly, if a whistleblower, who is supposed to be anonymous, shares their story with friends or coworkers, GlobaLeaks cannot offer protection.

 Incorrect Data Retention Policies
 ---------------------------------
-GlobaLeaks implements by default a strict data retention policy of 90 days to enable users to operate on the report for a limited time necessary for the investigations.
-If the platform is configured to retain every report for a long time and Recipients do not manually delete the unnecessary reports, the value of the platform data for an attacker increases and so too does the risk.
+GlobaLeaks implements a strict default data retention policy of 90 days to allow users to manage reports within a limited time frame necessary for investigations.
+If the platform is configured to retain reports for an extended period and Recipients do not manually delete unnecessary reports, the value of the data increases, along with the risk of exposure.

 Human Negligence
 ----------------
-While we do provide the Administrator the ability to fine tune their security related configurations, and while we do continuously inform the users about their security related context at every step of interactions, GlobaLeaks cannot protect against any major security threats coming from human negligence.
-For example, if a Whistleblower submits data that a third party (carrying on an ex-post facto investigation) can use to identify them as the unique owner or recent viewer of that data, then the Whistleblower cannot be protected by GlobaLeaks.
+While GlobaLeaks provides Administrators with the ability to fine-tune security configurations and continuously informs users about their security context, it cannot protect against major security threats resulting from human negligence.
+For instance, if a Whistleblower submits data that can identify them as the unique owner or recent viewer, GlobaLeaks cannot protect their identity.

 Advanced Traffic Analysis
 -------------------------
-An attacker monitoring HTTPS traffic, with no ability to decrypt it, can still identify the role of the intercepted users, because the Whistleblower, Recipient and Administrator interfaces generate different network traffic patterns.
-GlobaLeaks does not provide protection against this threat.
-We suggest using `Tor pluggable transports <https://2019.www.torproject.org/docs/pluggable-transports.html.en>`_ or other methods that provide additional protection against this kind of attack.
+An attacker monitoring HTTPS traffic, without the ability to decrypt it, can still identify user roles based on different network traffic patterns generated by Whistleblowers, Recipients, and Administrators.
+GlobaLeaks does not offer protection against this type of threat.
+We recommend using `Tor pluggable transports <https://2019.www.torproject.org/docs/pluggable-transports.html.en>`_ or other methods that provide additional protection against such attacks.